Michigan online sports betting is expected to launch in January 2021.

 The tax rate is business-friendly, and the licensing fees are competitive.
 As a result, sports betting could generate as much as $40 million in taxes for the state annually.

-That means you can take any problems you might have with a licensed Michigan sports betting operator right to the MGCB.
+However, all online sportsbooks are regulated by the MGCB.
+That means you can take any problems you might have with a licensed Michigan online sports betting operator right to the MGCB.

 The MGCB Main Office is at 3062 W. Grand Blvd., Suite L-700 in Detroit.
 Office hours are Monday thru Friday, 8 a.m. to 5 p.m.